dorahacksglobal/Hackathon-Playbook/usjoin.md

 <br> 👉 [Twitter][Twitter]

 <br>

 ----

 <br>

 ## How to Join
-There is no community without active members who share the common vision.
-At hackathon DAO, we want to gather a group of enthusiastic hackers with great technical skills and vision to boost the hacker movement to another level, where
+A community can’t be driven without a shared common vision.
+At Hackathon DAO, we want to gather a group of enthusiastic hackers with great technical skills and vision to boost the hacker movement to another level, where
 - Hackers themselves can propose and decide what are the real problems to solve.
 - Hackers can connect with and inspire each other.
 - Valuable contributions will be supported financially and operationally.